 Katusha is one of the founders of Placemakers and shares her knowledge and experience of cities – their energy, citizens and initiatives – by doing research, writing and teaching.
-She iteratively uses social scientific knowledge in Placemakers projects and inserts empirical experiences in her role as a teacher and education developer at the University of Amsterdam.
+She iteratively uses social scientific knowledge in Placemakers’ projects and inserts empirical experiences in her role as a teacher and education developer at the University of Amsterdam.
 Katusha carries out local-scale research, finds creative ways to extract local knowledge and ideas and is able to translate these into small and large interventions.
-Katusha is a.o. responsible for fundraising and development of De Buurtcamping.
+Katusha is a.o. advisor for fundraising and strategy of De Buurtcamping.

 With a background in sociology, urban planning and a MA ‘City Design and Social Science’ (LSE), Anna always reflects on the dialectics between the social and physical organization of cities.
 As a Placemaker, Anna connects large themes to small scale interventions that combine the expertise of citizens and professionals.
-Anna is furthermore affiliated with design Studio KNOL, is co-founder of non-profit Stichting Thuismakers Collectief and the academic director of the UvA summer progamme ‘The Everyday City and Beyond’.
+Anna is furthermore co-founder of spatial design Studio LONK, co-founder and board member of non-profit Stichting Thuismakers Collectief and the academic director of the UvA summer progamme ‘The Everyday City and Beyond’.

-Mark lives in Nairobi, Kenya and has completed a BA in Urban Design at the TU Kenya.
+Mark lives in Nairobi, Kenya and was trained as an urban designer at the TU Kenya.
 Mark has been affiliated with Placemakers since 2014.
 Being very familiar with Nairobi’s social and spatial networks, he is a master in connecting ideas, people and places.
 With his gathered experiences at Placemakers, Mark currently participates in the research and strategy development for Nairobi’s city wide public spaces, commissioned by the local administration and UN-Habitat.
+Since 2018, Mark is also working as an Urban Designer and Placemaking Expert at UN-Habitat.

 - Anne Gjesdal Bjørndal, Rodeo Architects